San Diego DUI with Injury Attorney

 We Can Help Protect Your Rights

-If you have been charged with a DUI causing injury, it is important that you speak to a criminal defense attorney as soon as possible.
-This charge is serious and, if you are convicted, can have a drastic impact on your freedom and reputation.
-A qualified attorney with years of experience, from JD Law, can help protect your rights and give you the best chance of a successful outcome.
-Call us today at (760) 630-2000 to speak to a San Diego DUI attorney today.
+If you have been charged with a DUI or DUI causing injury, you should speak to a criminal defense attorney as soon as possible.
+These charges are serious and, if you are convicted, can have a drastic impact on your freedom and reputation.
+A qualified attorney from JD Law with years of experience can help protect your rights and give you the best chance of a successful outcome.
+Call us at (760) 630-2000 to speak to a San Diego DUI attorney today.